jneem/jekyll-now/_posts/tikz/pijul.md

 the right place, you can get the conflict to go away.
 That's because git has a heuristic where if it sees two different patches doing the same thing, it suppresses the conflict.)

+Pijul, on the other hand, understood that the urgent fix could be incorporated into my private branch with no lossy modifications.
+That's because pijul silently antiqued the urgent fix, so that the divergence between the master branch and my own branch became irrelevant.

 # Conclusion